Weak mixing directions in non-arithmetic Veech surfaces: Construction of directions with non-trivial eigenfunctions

 \subsection{Salem elements and eigenfunctions}

-A real number $\lambda$ is a \emph{Salem} number if it is an algebraic integer greater than 1, all its conjugates have absolute values no greater than 1 and at least one has absolute value 1.
-The last condition implies that the minimal polynomial of a Salem number is reciprocal and that all conjugates have modulus one except $\lambda$ and $1/\lambda$.
+A real number $\lambda$ is a \emph{Salem} number if it is an algebraic integer greater than 1, all its conjugates have absolute values not greater than 1 and at least one has absolute value 1.
+These conditions imply that the minimal polynomial of a Salem number is reciprocal and that all conjugates have modulus one except $\lambda$ and $1/\lambda$.
 For $M \in \SL(2,\R)$, we say that $M$ is a \emph{Salem} matrix if its dominant eigenvalue is a Salem number.

 Let $(S,\Sigma,\omega)$ be a Veech surface, $\Gamma$ its Veech group and $k$ the trace field of $\Gamma$.
 We recall that the action of the Veech group on the tautological subspace $V = \R \Re(\omega) \oplus \R \Im(\omega)$ is naturally identified with the Veech group (see Section~\ref{section:Veech_surfaces}).
 For each $\sigma \in \Gal(k / \Q)$ there is a well defined conjugate $V^\sigma$ of $V$ which is preserved by the affine group of $(S,\Sigma,\omega)$.
 These actions identifies to conjugates of the Veech group (see Section~\ref{section:Galois_conjugate}).
-Salem elements in Veech group have an alternative definition: an element of a Veech group is Salem if and only if it is direct hyperbolic and its Galois conjugates are elliptic.
+Salem elements in Veech group have an alternative definition: an element of a Veech group is Salem if and only if it is direct hyperbolic\footnote{An hyperbolic matrix in $\SL(2,\R)$ can either have a positive or negative dominant eigenvalue.
+The former case is called \emph{direct hyperbolic}.} and its Galois conjugates are elliptic.

 \begin{theorem}~ Let $(S,\Sigma,\omega)$ be a non arithmetic Veech surface and assume that its Veech group contains a Salem element.
-Then \begin{enumerate} \item the set of angles whose directional flow has a continuous eigenfunction has positive Hausdorff dimension, \item the set of angles whose directional flow has a measurable discontinuous eigenfunction has positive Hausdorff dimension. \end{enumerate} \end{theorem}
+Then \begin{enumerate} \item the set of angles whose directional flow has a continuous eigenfunction has positive Hausdorff dimension; \item the set of angles whose directional flow has a measurable discontinuous eigenfunction has positive Hausdorff dimension. \end{enumerate} \end{theorem}